Actindo-AG/Documentation/DatabaseAndReporting/Integration/00_Integration.md

 # Integration

-In this part of the *Database and Reporting* documentation, you will find the following chapters:
+In this part of the *Database and reporting* documentation, you will find the following chapters:

 - [Manage the queries](./01_ManageQueries.md)
     - [Create a query](./01_ManageQueries.md#create-a-query)